bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 ### 4. Interaction with teams

 No employee or team works in a vacuum.
-If you were paying attention in earlier sections, you’d notice that both DevOps engineers and cloud engineers are expected to work and collaborate with different teams across the company.
+If you were paying attention in earlier sections, you'd notice that both DevOps engineers and cloud engineers are expected to work and collaborate with different teams across the company.

 Few software departments employ both DevOps engineers and cloud engineers.
 Some products lend themselves more to classic DevOps, and some require more cloud infrastructure.
 The work relating to setting up and using the cloud infrastructure could fall to someone with the title of DevOps engineer OR cloud engineer, depending on the company and its history.